 Gone are the cages and instead the dive outfits have conditioned the sharks to respond to human routines.

 Divers make two trips per day to the dedicated area, dubbed "the arena" by locals.

 From behind the relative safety of a small coral wall, divers watch as three or four experts feed tuna heads and other fishy scraps to the sea life.

 It's carefully orchestrated and tightly controlled but on a good day the water is a kaleidoscope of marine life , with visits from lemon, black tip, white tip and silvertip sharks as well as giant trevally, eagle rays, moray eels and hundreds of smaller tropical fish.

-Best islands for volcanic activity: Tanna or Ambrym, Vanuatu
+Volcanic activity: Tanna or Ambrym, Vanuatu